CSS 211 - Introduction to Network Security

 - Running processes fourth

 - establish (and maintain) the

-chain of custody - There must be a continuous documentationn of who has had access to seized devices and data, who has done what
+chain of custody - There must be a continuous documentation

+of who has had access to seized devices and data, who has done what

 with it, and who it is turned over to at each change in custody.

-- examine for legal evidence
+- examine for legal evidence - Although the other discussions

-times, this one brings up the point that not everything you find is actually legal evidence.
+point that not everything you find is actually legal evidence.
 Only

 things that indicate or prove a crime was committed can be considered

 as evidence that will be presented in court.

 locations that should be examined for meaningful data.
 What you can

 - Windows page file - This is a hidden